Avira Password Manager Review: Quick Expert Summary

 But overall, I’m pretty happy with Avira’s password vault.
 The interface is very easy to understand and navigate, and adding passwords is straightforward.
 I really like that Avira offers a file attachment option — something many password managers do not include.
 While I would like to see Avira improve the capabilities of its password generator, there’s not much else about Avira Password Manager that I can fault.

 The notes feature also offers up to 1 GB of file storage.
+This is a fairly standard amount of storage for a password manager to offer, but Avira is one of very few password managers to offer it on the free plan (LastPass, for example, makes you pay for its Premium plan to get secure file storage).
 While I wouldn’t recommend using Avira’s Notes feature to store all of your photos, it’s enough to store most of your sensitive documents, like legal documentation, passport backups, bank statements, etc.

 There is no specific way to use notes, so it’s really down to you how you use them.
 You could use the notes feature to record mortgage payments by noting each payment down and attaching the most up-to-date proof of payment receipt.
 You can also add your insurance documents and 2FA backup recovery codes, or use the notes feature as a weekly to-do list.